Cysharp/UniTask/README.md

 }
 ```

-If you handle exception but want to ignore(propagete to global cancellation handling), use exception filter.
+If you handle an exception but want to ignore(propagate to global cancellation handling), use an exception filter.

 ```csharp
 public async UniTask<int> BarAsync()